Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-He answers every reply by Wednesday, then starts over Sunday at noon.
+He answers every reply by Wednesday.

-Six months in, he hasn't taken a single Sunday off.
-One missed weekend means one missed issue.
+Six months in, he hasn't taken one Sunday off.

 His question: how to ship the newsletter without being the bottleneck.